|St. Clement's Cathedral (Katedrála sv. Klimenta) forms part of the Klementinum, the largest and most historic complex of buildings in the Old Town.|

-St. Clement's is a magnificent Baroque structure built in 1711–1715 by A. Lurago to the plans of architect F.M.
-Kaňka.
-It was erected around the site of a former Gothic church demolished in the 15th century.
+St. Clement's is a magnificent Baroque structure built between 1711–1715 by Antonio Lurago to the plans of architect Frantisek Kaňka.
+It was erected on the site of an earlier Gothic church, demolished in the 15th century.

 St. Clement's Cathedral represents one of the most important examples of Baroque architecture in Prague.
-It is currently owned by the Greek Orthodox Church.
+Today it is owned by the Greek Orthodox Church.

 St. Clement's is known for its excellent acoustics, making the church a fine venue for classical music concerts.
-These run throughout the year and feature the original Baroque organ from the 18th century.
+These run throughout the year, and feature the original 18th century Baroque organ.

-During the winter the interior of St. Clement's Cathedral is heated and the seats have cushions, but it is advisable to wear warm clothing for the concerts.
+In winter the interior of the cathedral is heated and the seats have cushions, but it is still advisable to wear warm clothing for concerts.

-Our long standing relationship with St. Clement's ensures that by booking tickets for concerts through Prague Experience, you are guaranteed the best seats available, generally in rows 1-2.
+Our long standing relationship with St. Clement's ensures that if you book tickets for concerts through Prague Experience you are guaranteed the best seats available, generally in rows 1-2.